Silver Dolphin Books

-Silver Dolphin Books is a publisher of activity, novelty, and educational nonfiction books for preschoolers to 12-year-olds.
-Their focus is to create books that engage and inspire children to learn more about the world around them while fostering a love of reading, exploration, and creative expression.
-From illustrated board books for toddlers, to interactive play and building sets, to sound books made for story time, they develop books that are designed to both enlighten and entertain.
+Silver Dolphin Books is an American publisher of activity, novelty, and educational nonfiction books for preschoolers to 12-year-olds.

 Silver Dolphin Books are distributed by Publishers Group West.
 They are an imprint of Printers Row Publishing Group, whose other imprints are Thunder Bay Press, Portable Press, and Canterbury Classics.

+History

 Silver Dolphin was founded by the book distributor Advanced Marketing Services.
 Advanced Marketing Services was acquired by Baker & Taylor in 2007.
 Readerlink Distribution Services acquired Silver Dolphin from Baker & Taylor in 2015.